Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Introduction

 \section{Introduction}

 A disease is often described by symptoms and affected tissues.
 However, to give a definite diagnosis, physicians often need to analyse patient samples (e.g., blood samples, or biopsies) for characteristic disease indicators, commonly referred to as disease biomarkers.
-These may include dis-regulated genes, or pathways \cite{emilsson2008genetics,dudley2009disease}.
-Taking into consideration the history of a patient's past and present conditions identifying genetic predispositions, as well as considering associations between diseases, aid in achieving as accurate diagnostics and treatments \cite{jensen2014temporal}.
+These may include disregulated genes, or pathways \cite{emilsson2008genetics,dudley2009disease}.
+Taking into consideration the history of a patient's past and present conditions identifying genetic predispositions, as well as considering associations between diseases, aid in achieving accurate diagnostics and treatments \cite{jensen2014temporal}.
 By also taking advantage of the increasing availability of large scale molecular data, precision medicine aims at improving the understanding of the molecular base of diseases on individual basis, as well as the relationships between different conditions \cite{goh2007human,lee2008implications}.
 The benefits from such work are multiple and include drug re-purposing and identification of new disease biomarkers to improve treatments and diagnoses.

 Many studies have investigated disease--gene and disease--pathway associations with the objective of improving diagnoses \cite{abeel2009robust,he2010stable,zhao2011ranking,hong2017identifying}.
 For instance, Zhao \textit{et al.} \cite{zhao2011ranking} propose a ranking of disease genes based on gene expression and protein interactions using Katz-centrality.
 Hong \textit{et al.} \cite{hong2017identifying} design a tool that identifies significantly disrupted pathways by comparing patient gene expression against controls collected from other experiments.
 Cogswell \textit{et al.} \cite{cogswell2008identification} identify putative gene and pathway biomarkers through change in miRNA in Alzheimer's disease.
 In specific cancers, Abeel \textit{et al.} \cite{abeel2009robust} use support vector machines and ensemble feature selection methods to select putative gene biomarkers.
+Ciucci \textit{et al.} \cite{ciucci2017enlightening} developed a general purpose algorithm based on the analysis of PCA loadings that can be used to identify genes that discriminate between conditions from expression data.